 Americans under age 65 eligible for Medicaid can use the federal exchange to enroll in a Medicaid plan.
 Those 65 and older don’t qualify for a Marketplace health plan due to their eligibility to enroll in Medicare.

 When can individuals buy health insurance through the Marketplace?

 Depending upon where you live, your state may have its own Health Insurance Marketplace.
-A state-based marketplace is a health insurance exchange where the state government regulates a platform for health plan eligibility, enrollment, and other functions for the individual market, such as customer support, outreach, and marketing efforts.
+A state-based Marketplace is a health insurance exchange where the state government regulates a platform for health plan eligibility, enrollment, and other functions for the individual market, such as customer support, outreach, and marketing efforts.

 In state-based Marketplaces, states establish health insurance options, work directly with health carriers, manage enrollment, and determine premium tax credit eligibility.
-With the he federal Marketplace, the federal government controls these functions itself.
+With the federal Marketplace, the federal government controls these functions itself.

 How does the Health Insurance marketplace work?

 To search for and enroll in Marketplace coverage, you must create a free account on HealthCare.gov.
 You’ll also need to fill out an application for health coverage.
 Here you’ll provide information like your household income, family composition, state, and ZIP code.